BreathingCode/BreathingCode.github.io/sponsoring.md

 We offer the following benefits to all sponsors:

 * You'll be mentioned explicitly during the opening of the party on May 4th and the conference on May 5th.
-The conference on May 5th will be livestreamed and captured on video.
+The conference on May 5th will be streamed live and captured on video.
 * You'll be mentioned by our [Twitter account](https://twitter.com/breathing_code) before and after the conference.
 * Your logo and a link to your website will be placed on our website.